official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

 at military options for removing Saddam Hussein; and that that would include options for a conventional land invasion.

-184 Private hearing, 6 May 2010, page 5.
+[^184]: Private hearing, 6 May 2010, page 5.
-185 Minute Cholerton to APS/Secretary of State [MOD], 24 January 2002, ‘Iraq: No Fly Zones’.
+[^185]: Minute Cholerton to APS/Secretary of State [MOD], 24 January 2002, ‘Iraq: No Fly Zones’.
-186 Bush GW.
+[^186]: Bush GW.
 Decision Points.
 Virgin Books, 2010.
-187 Letter Dearlove to Manning, 27 December 2001, ‘Iraq Policy’.
+[^187]: Letter Dearlove to Manning, 27 December 2001, ‘Iraq Policy’.

 378

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

-398. General Franks visited Crawford on 28 December 2001 to brief President Bush on Iraq.188 Other members of the national security team were linked by video to the briefing.
+398. General Franks visited Crawford on 28 December 2001 to brief President Bush on Iraq.[^188] Other members of the national security team were linked by video to the briefing.
 General Franks informed President Bush that the plan on the shelf required a six month build up and 400,000 troops; he was looking at whether as a result of lessons from Afghanistan fewer conventional ground forces would be needed.
 He had “envisioned a